 There are students and staff members in our school who have life-threatening allergies to nuts and other allergens.
-If they smell or come into contact with these allergens, they may have an anaphylactic reaction so please refrain from bringing nuts or nut products to school.
+If they smell or come into contact with these allergens, they may have an anaphylactic reaction.
+To help create an allergen-safe environment, please refrain from bringing these items containing these products to school.
 For more information on helping to create an allergen-safe environment, please see information on allergies on the Board website.